Pasta with Vodka SauceCourse: MainCuisine: Italian AmericanDifficulty: Easy

 - Add olive oil and garlic to a 4 qt pot and place over medium heat.
 Once garlic begins to sizzle, add onion and a pinch of Kosher salt.
 Saute onion and garlic until softened, stirring frequently, about 15 minutes.
 Add tomato paste and turn heat to medium low.
 Cook tomato paste and onion mixture until slightly caramelized, at least 5 minutes, but ideally 15 minutes more, stirring every five minutes or so.
 Add vodka and stir to loosen up all the caramelized bits.
 Raise temperature to medium high heat to cook off the majority of the vodka.
 Reduce heat back to medium, add tomato purée, sugar, heavy cream and stir to combine.
 Simmer for about 5 more minutes.
 Season to taste with salt and black pepper.

 - *Before draining pasta, reserve about 1 cup pasta water.
-Prior to saucing pasta, add about 1/2 cup pasta water to sauce and stir to combine.
+Prior to saucing pasta, add about 1/2 cup pasta water to sauce and whisk to combine.
 Add drained pasta to sauce and stir to coat noodles.
 Plate pasta and serve with Parmesan cheese and red pepper flakes for heat.